mtp19hsd/paper/paper.md

 # Methodology
 We compared our measurements of particle ageing with a model simulation.
 The model is detailed in Smith et al (2002).

+# Results
+The simulations indicate that coagulation is the dimonant growth mechanism for these particles.